BusinessFinland/BF-design-system/Readme.md

 It will start on http://localhost:8080

-A running contained can be stopped and started again, respectively:
+A running container can be stopped and started again, respectively:

 ```
 docker stop bf-design-system